STI vs. STD: Know The Difference

 STI vs. STD

-An STI, or a sexually transmitted infection, is passed from one individual to another predominantly through physical or sexual contact or bodily fluids.
+STI is passed from one individual to another predominantly through physical or sexual contact or bodily fluids.
 Physical or sexual contact includes kissing, along with vaginal, oral, and anal sex.
 These infections may be bacterial, parasitic, or viral and can linger and grow in your body.
 Some medications may rid your body of some of these infections, but others can stay lifelong.

 Why is STI becoming a more prominent term than STD?